BBSRC NIBB – Phase I

-The ‘Crossing biological membranes’ network at Sheffield is designed to foster collaborations between academia, industry, policy makers and NGOs in order to find new approaches to tackle research challenges, translate research and deliver key benefits in Industrial Biotechnology and Bioenergy.
+In 2014 BBSRC, with support from EPSRC, committed £18M to fund 13 unique collaborative Networks in Industrial Biotechnology and Bioenergy (NIBB).
+The aim of the BBSRC NIBB is to foster collaborations between academia, industry, policy makers and NGOs in order to find new approaches to tackle research challenges, translate research and deliver key benefits in IBBE.

 - Getting more things in: manipulation of substrate uptake

 - Getting things out: improving export/efflux of chemicals